haseebraza715/haseeb.dev/README.md

 ## 🎨 Inspiration

-The design is inspired by [brittanychiang.com](https://brittanychiang.com), restructured with a personalized theme and layout to reflect Haseeb's style.
+The design is inspired by [brittanychiang.com](https://brittanychiang.com), restructured with a personalized theme and layout.

 ---